Female fertility testing

 PCOS increases your risk of long-term health issues.
 Early diagnosis and management are crucial.

-Pelvic Inflammatory Disease (PID) is a serious infection of the female reproductive organs that can lead to infertility.
-Caused by bacteria traveling up the vagina, PID can scar and block the fallopian tubes, hindering egg transportation.
+Pelvic inflammatory disease (PID) is a serious infection of the female reproductive organs that can lead to infertility.
+Caused by a bacterial infection of the cervix which spreads through the reproductive tract, PID can scar and block the fallopian tubes, hindering egg transportation.
 Early diagnosis and treatment are crucial to prevent long-term complications.

 Symptoms of PID can include pelvic pain, abnormal vaginal discharge, fever, pain during sex, and painful urination.
 If you experience any of these symptoms, it's crucial to seek medical attention promptly.